4: The Landscape of Thought

 Is there any way to understand how 200 million thoughts organize themselves into something coherent enough that we can navigate daily life, form relationships, solve problems, and make sense of the world around us?

-Imagine if we could see all human thoughts as paths through a vast, three-dimensional landscape of interconnected concepts.
-Picture each idea - “love,” “pizza,” “Monday,” “gravity” - as a glowing point of light suspended in space, connected to related concepts by invisible threads.
+One could represent human thoughts as paths through a vast, three-dimensional landscape of interconnected concepts.
+Picture each idea - “love,” “pizza,” “Monday,” “gravity” - as a glowing point suspended in space, connected to related concepts by translucent threads.
 Every thought we’ve ever had would appear as a journey from one point to another, creating a luminous trail through this conceptual universe.

 “I” (the self)